Mary Beth Long: Affiliations

-Long is a member of the U.S. Chamber of Commerce Defense and Aerospace Export Council on conventional arms transfer policy and unmanned aerial systems policy.
-She is a member of the Board of Directors of NextgenID and RED-6, LLC.
-On the charity front, Long is a member of the Board of Directors of the International Spy Museum and the Board of Advisors of America Abroad Media.
-She is “of counsel” at the law firm of Fluet Huber + Hoang PLLC (FH+H).
+Long is a member of the Board of Directors of AeroEnvironment, LLC.
+On the charity front, she is a member of the Board of Directors of the International Spy Museum and the Board of Advisors of America Abroad Media.
+She is "of counsel" at the law firm of Fluet Huber + Hoang PLLC (FH+H).

 On policy and international affairs, Long is a member of the Vandenberg Coalition, the American Security Project, and is a Cipher Brief expert.
 Long is also a lifetime member of the Council on Foreign Relations and a member of the International Institute for Strategic Studies (IISS).
 She is a member of the U.S.-UAE Business Council and serves as an advisor to a number of businesses, including GlobalEyes, and MAG Aerospace.

 Long has served as a member of the Advisory Committee on Voluntary Foreign Aid appointed by the Director of USAID.
-She also was involved in CSIS's Task Force on Global Forced Migration, the Bi-partisan Policy Center's Syria and Middle East Project, the Council on Foreign Relations North Korea “Sharper Choice” report, the Harvard-sponsored, Belfer Center U.S.-Israel Track II Iran negotiations, and Common Ground’s U.S-Russia-Turkey talks.
+She also was involved in CSIS's Task Force on Global Forced Migration, the Bi-partisan Policy Center's Syria and Middle East Project, the Council on Foreign Relations North Korea "Sharper Choice" report, the Harvard-sponsored, Belfer Center U.S.-Israel Track II Iran negotiations, and Common Ground's U.S-Russia-Turkey talks.

 In 2017 Long was appointed to the Penn State Provost Global Board of Advisors.
 In 2010, Long joined the External Advisory Board of the Penn State School of International Affairs.
 From 2006 to 2007, Long served on Penn State University's Schreyer's External Advisory Board.

-Long has contributed as a panelist for a number of international discussions, including for the McCain Institute, Chatham House, the Jewish Institute for National Security and America, the Atlantic Council, the Journal of International Security Affairs, Intelligence Squared, the University of Texas at San Antonio, Institute for Policy and Strategy, SETA Foundation, Hudson Institute, Gulf International Forum, Multinational Development Policy Dialogue, ‘Spies, Lies & Nukes’, Sedona Forum, the German Marshal Fund, Center for Strategic and International Studies, the University of California Irvine, Defense One, Breaking Defense, Foundation for the Defense of Democracies, Middle East Policy Council, the Institute for National Security Studies, the Italian Institute for International Political Studies, Middle East Institute, Council on Foreign Relations, Noticias Uno Colombia, the Turkish Heritage Organization, and the Herzilya Annual Conference.
-Long has spoken at the International Spy Museum, the Women’s Foreign Policy Group, Colorado Bar Association Conference, USC US-China Institute, Clements Center for National Security, Penn State, the Institute for Policy and Strategy, and Schreyer Honors College.
+Long has contributed as a panelist for a number of international discussions, including for the McCain Institute, Chatham House, the Jewish Institute for National Security and America, the Atlantic Council, the Journal of International Security Affairs, Intelligence Squared, the University of Texas at San Antonio, Institute for Policy and Strategy, SETA Foundation, Hudson Institute, Gulf International Forum, Multinational Development Policy Dialogue, 'Spies, Lies & Nukes', Sedona Forum, the German Marshal Fund, Center for Strategic and International Studies, the University of California Irvine, Defense One, Breaking Defense, Foundation for the Defense of Democracies, Middle East Policy Council, the Institute for National Security Studies, the Italian Institute for International Political Studies, Middle East Institute, Council on Foreign Relations, Noticias Uno Colombia, the Turkish Heritage Organization, and the Herzilya Annual Conference.
+Long has spoken at the International Spy Museum, the Women's Foreign Policy Group, Colorado Bar Association Conference, USC US-China Institute, Clements Center for National Security, Penn State, the Institute for Policy and Strategy, and Schreyer Honors College.